-Diversity was a hot button issue during New York Fashion Week, but across the pond in London, there seems to be a different standard — and model Leomie Anderson is speaking out about it.
-On Saturday, the Victoria's Secret model sounded off in a series of tweets, revealing she was dropped from a fashion show because she’s Black.
+Diversity was a hot button issue during New York Fashion Week, but in London, there seems to be a different standard — and model Leomie Anderson is speaking out about it.
+On Saturday, the Victoria's Secret model sounded off in a series of tweets, revealing she was dropped from a fashion show because she’s black.

 “Can't believe I went to a fitting for 8:40am, got put into a line with six white girls, watch their looks get selected then get told...
 He can't find anything for you, you can go along with a tanned Brazilian model.
 Once he selected a mixed girl with curly hair the quota.”

-Anderson finished her train of thought Monday in an interview with BBC Radio 4.
+Anderson reiterated her thoughts on Monday in an interview with BBC Radio 4.
 “At this point in my career, I feel like me being silent is me not standing up for other young girls who are coming up in the industry,” she told Woman’s Hour host Jane Garvey.
-“I remember when I was younger and I wasn’t saying anything, I’d be going down the runway with my face looking gray, I’d be crying backstage because nobody wanted to do my hair or someone said a comment that was really offensive to me and I didn’t say anything.”
+“I remember when I was younger and I wasn’t saying anything, I’d be going down the runway with my face looking grey, I’d be crying backstage because nobody wanted to do my hair or someone said a comment that was really offensive to me and I didn’t say anything.”

 This experience, Anderson told Garvey, is not uncommon.
 “I feel like there have been a lot of situations where black models have been made to feel like second class citizens during Fashion Week or during their jobs,” she said.
 Anderson added: “The only what they we are going to move forward within the fashion industry is by having new people, new blood, new ideas, and a fresh perspective,” naming Edward Enninful as a promising new start.
 “These are things that are very much going to affect the future of fashion and push it in a more diverse, inclusive direction."